 If the shoes are completely clean and dry, they can be treated with shoe polish.
 Make sure you match the color of the polish to the color of your shoes.
-Once you think you have a good color, apply a little polish in an inconspicuous place to see if it matches.
+Once you think you have good color, apply a little polish in an inconspicuous place to see if it matches.
 The shoe polish nourishes the shoes and prevents them from dehydration.
 This keeps the shoes smooth and extends their lifetime.
-After applying the shoe polish, let the shoes dry for a few hours before polishing it off with a polishing brush.
+After applying the shoe polish, let the shoes dry for a few hours before polishing them off with a polishing brush.

 Damaged leather can be restored with a wax-color (a color-restoring cream that attaches more to leather than regular shoe polish).
 Leave the wax on for fifteen minutes before wiping it off with a clean dry cloth.
 Then spray the shoes with a water- and dirt-repellent impregnation spray.

 Patent leather is very fragile and therefore requires special attention in maintenance.
 Patent leather oil prevents cracks and peeling of the paint layer.
-You can also use a special cream for patent leather that protects the shoes, keeps its reflective gloss and prevents cracking.
+You can also use a special cream for patent leather that protects the shoes, keeps its reflective gloss, and prevents cracking.

 Apply a special patent leather oil or cream after the shoes have been cleaned with a damp cloth and the shoes are completely dry.
 Patent leather can also be cleaned with a patent leather mousse.

-Nubikk recommends that no ordinary shoe polish, spray or salad oil should be used since these products leave traces on the paint layer.
+Nubikk recommends that no ordinary shoe polish, spray, or salad oil should be used since these products leave traces on the paint layer.
 Shoes made of patent leather don’t need to be treated with an impregnation spray, because the shoes already have a protective lacquer coating.